notwa/rc/README.md

-supports gcc and clang on \*nix, and mingw64 gcc, msvc clang, and regular msvc on Windows. tested x86\_64 and on ARMv7 as well. does not support MacOS ;\_;
+supports gcc and clang on \*nix, and mingw64 gcc, msvc clang, and regular msvc on Windows. tested on x86\_64 and on ARMv7 as well. does not support MacOS ;\_;

 defaults to gnu11 and gnu++1z as C and C++ standards respectively.